 This award will be presented to exceptional educators who leverage their excellence in teaching to make a difference in the lives of their students.
 Winners will be selected based on their achievements in the following areas.
-The Grand Prize winner will be someone who exhibits ALL or MOST of these criteria.
+The Top Exceptional Teacher will be someone who exhibits ALL or MOST of these criteria.

 This award will be presented to an educator who has integrated community service into the classroom to increase student civic engagement.
 Criteria:

 This award will be presented to a teacher who has initiated or teaches driver safety with heart by helping teen drivers to understand that driving is a responsibility as well as a privilege.
 Criteria:

 Join us on Saturday, Sunday & Monday, January 16-18, for a full weekend of family-fun virtual programs –complete with story time, an art demonstration, and even a call to action– to honor the life, memory, and work of Martin Luther King, Jr.

 You'll find complete information on our Programs for Kids & Families page.